History Of The Line

-Designed and built by George R Stevenson, the Northampton to Market Harborough line was opened in 1859.
-It had eight stations, Northampton, Pitsford & Brampton, Spratton, Brixworth, Lamport, Kelmarsh, Clipston and Market Harborough and two tunnels; Kelmarsh at 322 yards long and Oxendon at 462 yards long on the down line (to Market Harborough) and the other bore at 453 yards long on the up line (to Northampton).
+Designed and built by George R Stephenson, the Northampton to Market Harborough line was opened in 1859.
+It had eight stations, Northampton, Pitsford & Brampton, Spratton, Brixworth, Lamport, Kelmarsh, Clipston and Market Harborough and two tunnels; Kelmarsh at 531 yards long and Oxendon at 462 yards long on the down line (to Market Harborough) and the other bore at 453 yards long on the up line (to Northampton).

 The Northampton Steam Railway soon emerged and three years later the group had changed its trading name to the Northampton & Lamport Railway (NLR for short), and had started to rebuild the railway in the old goods yard at Pitsford & Brampton station; which is now the railway’s headquarters, situated approximately 5 miles north of Northampton.

-The initial construction of the NLR produced a railway comprising a station, two signal boxes, approximately ¾ of a mile of running line and some sidings.
+The initial construction of the NLR produced a railway comprising a station, two signal boxes, with approximately ¾ of a mile of running line and some sidings.
 The first passengers were carried along the reopened section on 19th November 1995 and the line was officially reopened on the 31st March 1996.
 This initial section of line is located between Bridge 11 and Bridge 13.

 The Northampton & Lamport Railway has achieved a lot since its formation and is always welcoming visitors, new members, new Volunteer Working Members and donations.